linkwarden/docs/docs/billing/seats.md

 ## How Seats affect Billing

-Here’s how adding seats works in different scenarios, if you still had any questions or need help with managing seats, feel free to contact us at [support@linkwarden.app](mailto:support@linkwarden.app).
+The following explains how adding seats works in different scenarios.
+If you have any additional questions or need assistance managing seats, please don’t hesitate to reach out at [support@linkwarden.app](mailto:support@linkwarden.app).

 ### During the 14-day Free Trial